-In short, no matter who you want to impress, dress up your LinkedIn profile!
+In short, no matter who you want to impress, dress up your profile with these LinkedIn profile tips!

 That’s why we’ve compiled some favorite LinkedIn profile tips to help you to make your page a better window into your personal strengths and qualities, as well as to impress potential employers and others online.

 Take a look, and think about how you can put your best foot forward with a profile that’s not just “average,” but a stunning reflection of what you have learned and what you have accomplished in your career.

 Want to make your LinkedIn profile better?
 Work with the format the site provides.
 Make sure you know the rules and build your page so it is easy for people to read.

 It almost goes without saying that you want the best photograph available – a professional photo taken in good lighting, while you’re wearing professional clothes and looking good.

 In addition, lots of experts suggest creating attractive headlines for your profile to attract readers.

 Here’s another excellent tip that has to do with the format of the LinkedIn site — instead of going with the URL that you’re given, you can get your own custom URL that’s a lot easier to remember and type.
 You might not think this would make a difference — but it does.